• Study level

 • Definition of a cosmetic product

-• Launch of the development, interactions of the development department with the marketing, industry and regulatory departments: needs, expectations, operation and procedures
+• Launching development, interactions between the development department and marketing, industry and regulatory departments: needs, expectations, operations and procedures

-• Study of all possible tests: sensory analysis, physicochemical stability, safety and sanitary security, efficiency.
+• Study of all possible tests: sensory analysis, physico-chemical stability, health and safety, efficacy.

-• Study of the interactions with the packaging and the associated tests
+• Study of interactions with packaging and associated tests

-• Description of the product information file or legal cosmetic file
+• Description of the product information file or legal cosmetics file

 Study of emulsions, definitions, characteristics and formulation

-Study of the instability phenomena of emulsions and stabilization solutions
+Study of instability phenomena in emulsions and stabilization solutions

 Formulation of water-in-oil, oil-in-water and gel-cream emulsions